miluski/Checkers/README.md

 ## Branches naming and rules

 main is default branch on the project, but it has protection that don't allow force pushes or directly plain pushes into it.
-You need to create an another branch, then made a pull request to merge your changes into it.
+You need to create an another branch, then made a pull request into dev, then from dev to main to merge your changes into it.
 Branch name should have one from the following prefixes:

 ```